SNL After Party (S49 E10- Air Date 1/27/24) - "There Is No Other Live TV That Is Even Remotely Watchable"

 Big Dumb Cups

-Heidi Gardner, Johnson, and Chloe Fineberg mock the Stanley Cup craze.
+Heidi Gardner, Johnson, and Chloe Fineman mock the Stanley Cup craze.
 The three are “still rocking our big dumb hats” but are now rocking their “big dumb cups.”

 This sketch gets progressively more ridiculous and is full of great lines like “You can really taste the bacteria” and “Each cup weighs up to 35 pounds.”